-Two Governors (2020: one) had a child at the School during the year.
-One received a sibling allowance for their child and the other an exhibition for their child.
+Four Governors (2021: Two) had a child or grandchild at the School during the year.
+One received sibling allowances for their children and a fee remission, two received exhibitions and one received a staff discount and a fee remission for their children.
 All fee concessions were awarded on an arms-length basis.